AnthonyDNB/Camouflage-Selector-Concept/README.md

 The mod works by replacing the default human models with sly's clothing cube model and the human 3D model gets added on by using an "ExplosiveCharge" entity, i know its not the best but if it ain't broke, don't fix it

 # Planned
--More CIA Drip<br />
--Add some outfits/camos to swat<br />
--DCU/DDPM combo would be cool to add<br />
 -Nexus upload<br />

 # Known Issues/Bugs